 What is a trapeziectomy?

-- The most simple is that of adapting your lifestyle to prevent certain activities that make the pain worse.
+- You can adapt your lifestyle to prevent certain activities that make the pain worse.

 - Splints which may be custom made, or bought ‘off the shelf’ can immobilise the thumb joints and provide support and therefore pain relief.